-This report is prepared in accordance with the requirements of Solvency II Directive and Delegated Regulation (in particular articles 51, 53 and 54 of the Solvency II Directive (as implemented in Dutch law), Chapter XII Section 1 and Annex XX of the Delegated Regulation, and relevant EIOPA Guidelines, in particular, 'Guidelines on reporting and public disclosure' (EIOPA-BoS-15/109) as issued by EIOPA.
+This report is prepared in accordance with the requirements of the Solvency II Directive and Delegated Regulation (in particular Articles 51, 53 and 54 of the Solvency II Directive (as implemented in Dutch law)), Chapter XII Section 1 and Annex XX of the Delegated Regulation, and relevant EIOPA Guidelines, in particular, 'Guidelines on reporting and public disclosure' (EIOPA-BoS-15/109) as issued by EIOPA.

-The figures reflecting monetary amounts in the SFCR are presented in Euro (€) unless otherwise stated.
-Lemonade discloses monetary amounts in Euro for disclosing purposes.
-All values are rounded to the nearest Euro unless otherwise stated.
+The figures reflecting monetary amounts in the SFCR are presented in Euro (€) being the functional currency of Lemonade Insurance N.V. unless otherwise stated.
+Lemonade Insurance N.V. discloses monetary amounts in thousands of euros for disclosing purposes.
+All values are rounded to the nearest thousand Euro unless otherwise stated.
 The rounded amounts may therefore not add up to the rounded total in all cases.
 All ratios and variances are calculated using the underlying amount rather than the rounded amount.